 “It’s worth it for them to pursue you, especially at larger levels,” Hoag says.

 Drivers who thought their car insurance rates were great when they went with a substandard insurer are more likely to be sued because such insurers often don’t have arbitration agreements that larger insurers do to avoid lawsuits, Hoag says.

 “You should be afraid that you’re going to have your house taken away,” she says of drivers with substandard insurance who hit expensive cars.

-What will higher car insurance liability limits cost you?
+What will higher car insurance liability limits cost?

-Increasing coverage beyond minimum can be relatively inexpensive.
-Every driver will see different rates, of course, and your own driving record will greatly affect the cost of liability insurance.
+Increasing coverage beyond the minimum can be relatively inexpensive.
+Every driver will see different rates, of course, and your driving record will significantly affect the cost of liability insurance.

 We compared auto insurance quotes for a 30-year-old male driver with a clean record.
 The average year cost for a bare-bones car insurance policy or state minimum liability limits was $574.

 Raising those limits to 50/100/50 resulted in an average cost of $644; raising those liability limits even higher, to 100/300/100, cost $1,758.